 Mexico begins voting in election likely to choose country's first female president

-Mexicans will likely choose the first female president in the country's history Sunday between a former academic who promises to further the current leader's populist policies and an ex-senator and tech entrepreneur who pledges to up the fight against deadly drug cartels.
+Mexicans will likely choose the first female president in the country's history on Sunday, in a matchup between a former academic who promises to further the current leader's populist policies and an ex-senator and tech entrepreneur who pledges to up the fight against deadly drug cartels.

 Nearly 100 million people are registered to vote in the race to replace outgoing President Andrés Manuel López Obrador.
 Voters will also elect governors in nine of the country's 32 states, and choose candidates for both houses of Congress, thousands of mayorships and other local posts, in the biggest elections the nation has seen and ones that have been marked by violence.